faraday/odp-tr30/ReadMe.txt

 USAGE LICENSE
 ==========================================================

-CC-BY-SA 2010 - Expect where otherwise noted, this work is licensed under: http://creativecommons.org/licenses/by-sa/3.0/
+CC-BY-SA 2010 - Except where otherwise noted, this work is licensed under: http://creativecommons.org/licenses/by-sa/3.0/

 Author: Çağatay Çallı